-- X (array-like or sparse matrix of shape = [n\samples, n\features]) Input feature matrix. - y (array-like of shape = [n\samples]) The target values (class labels in classification, real numbers in regression). - sample\weight (array-like of shape = [n\samples] or None, optional (default=None)) Weights of training data. - init\score (array-like of shape = [n\samples] or None, optional (default=None)) Init score of training data. - eval\set (list or None, optional (default=None)) A list of (X, y) tuple pairs to use as validation sets. - eval\names (list of strings or None, optional (default=None)) Names of eval\set. - eval\sample\weight (list of arrays or None, optional (default=None)) Weights of eval data. - eval\class\weight(list or None, optional (default=None))-Class weights of eval data. - eval\init\score (list of arrays or None, optional (default=None)) Init score of eval data. - eval\metric (string, callable, list or None, optional (default=None)) If string, it should be a built-in evaluation metric to use.
+- X (array-like or sparse matrix of shape = [n\samples, n\features]) Input feature matrix. - y (array-like of shape = [n\samples]) The target values (class labels in classification, real numbers in regression). - sample\weight (array-like of shape = [n\samples] or None, optional (default=None)) Weights of training data. - init\score (array-like of shape = [n\samples] or shape = [n\samples \ n\classes] (for multi-class task) or shape = [n\samples, n\classes] (for multi-class task) or None, optional (default=None)) Init score of training data. - eval\set (list or None, optional (default=None)) A list of (X, y) tuple pairs to use as validation sets. - eval\names (list of str, or None, optional (default=None)) Names of eval\set. - eval\sample\weight (list of array, or None, optional (default=None)) Weights of eval data. - eval\class\weight (list or None, optional (default=None)) Class weights of eval data.

+- eval\init\score (list of array, or None, optional (default=None))

+Init score of eval data. - eval\metric (str, callable, list or None, optional (default=None)) If str, it should be a built-in evaluation metric to use.
 If callable, it should be a custom evaluation metric, see note below for more details.
 If list, it can be a list of built-in metrics, a list of custom evaluation metrics, or a mix of both.
 In either case, the metric from the model parameters will be evaluated and used as well.
 Default: '12' for LGBMRegressor, 'logloss' for LGBMClassifier, 'ndcg' for LGBMRanker. - early\stopping\rounds (int or None, optional (default=None)) Activates early stopping.
 The model will train until the validation score stops improving.
 Validation score needs to improve at least every early\stopping\rounds round(s) to continue training.
 Requires at least one validation data and one metric.
 If there's more than one, will check all of them.
 But the training data is ignored anyway.
-To check only the first metric, set the first\metric\only parameter to True in additional parameters \\kwargs of the model constructor.

-• verbose (bool or int, optional (default=True)) - Requires at least one evaluation data.
+To check only the first metric, set the first\metric\only parameter to True in additional parameters \\kwargs of the model constructor. - verbose (bool or int, optional (default=True)) Requires at least one evaluation data.
 If True, the eval metric on the eval set is printed at each boosting stage.
 If int, the eval metric on the eval set is printed at every verbose boosting stage.
 The last boosting stage or the boosting stage found by using early\stopping\rounds is also printed.